List of Mr. Men: Mr. Rude

 Mr. Rude is the 45th book in the Mr. Men series by Roger Hargreaves and the second one created by Adam Hargreaves.
 Mr. Rude is a red Mr. Man with a black hat, a rounded triangle body, a dark red nose, he also has a French accent (alluding to the stereotype that the French are rude people) and, as his name suggests, is rude to everyone.
 He insults a man with a big nose and an overweight woman.
 To the overweight woman, he says "Fatty!
 You're supposed to eat the things in the fridge, not eat the fridge as well!"
 Mr. Rude is published as Monsieur Mal-Élevé in French, Don Grosero in Spanish, O Κύριος Αγενής in Greek, Senhor Rude in Portuguese, and 粗魯先生 in Mandarin.

-In the 2008 TV series The Mr. Men Show, Mr. Rude kept his red colour, dark red nose, French accent, and shape, but he doesn't wear a hat (only in some episodes, which is rare.), wears brown shoes and has three hairs on his head.
+In the 2008 TV series The Mr. Men Show, Mr. Rude keeps his red colour, dark red nose, French accent, and shape, but he doesn't wear a hat (only in some episodes, which is rare), wears brown shoes and has three hairs on his head.
 His catchphrase is "I'll give you..." (depending on what episode; e.g. in the episode "Clean Teeth", he says "I'll give you unacceptable!") followed by a segment of flatulence that can be heard anywhere in Dillydale.
-After this, the Angry Heads (a Mr. Men or Little Miss) shout "Mr. Rude!" (among the most common Mr. Men and Little Misses that do this are Mr. Grumpy, Mr. Bump, Mr. Tickle, Mr. Small, Mr. Happy, Little Miss Scary, and Little Miss Helpful; as is the case of Series 1).
-In the episodes "Hotel" and "Inventions" Mr. Happy is in the crowd too.
-He also owns a car service.
+After this, at least one character shouts "Mr. Rude!" (among the most common Mr. Men and Little Misses that do this are Mr. Grumpy, Mr. Bump, Mr. Tickle, Mr. Small, Mr. Happy, Little Miss Scary, and Little Miss Helpful; as is the case of Series 1).
 In both US and UK versions, he is voiced by Joey D'Auria (credited as Joseph J. Terry).